Topps: Topps Europe Ltd. products

 Topps Europe Ltd. has continued to launch hugely successful products across Europe.
 Some of the most successful licenses have included WWE, Pokémon, Doctor Who, High School Musical and SpongeBob.

 Topps Merlin branded Premier League sticker albums have been popular since their launch in 1994, and in 2007 Topps acquired the Premier League rights for trading cards.
 Previously, the trading card rights were held by Magic Box International who produced the Shoot Out cards from the 2003/04 to 2006/07 seasons.
 Match Attax, the official Premier League trading card game, was the biggest selling boys’ collectible in the UK three years running.
 Being sold across the globe in a number of countries, the collection also holds the title of the biggest selling sports collectible in the world.
 It is estimated that around 1.5 million children collect it in the UK alone.

 Following on from the acquisition of Premier League trading cards rights, in the spring of 2008 Topps acquired the exclusive rights to the DFL Deutsche Fussball Liga GmbH for trading cards and stickers until the Bundesliga Season 2010/11.
 Bundesliga Match Attax was launched in January 2009 and is now available in over 40,000 stockists.
 The collection is the first of its kind in Germany and has become one of the biggest selling collections in the country.
+Now they sell a lot more of football cards.

-As of February 2016 Topps Match Attax dominated the secondary UK card trading market occupying two out of the top three spots on the www.stickerpoints.com 'most popular soccer collection' list.
+As of February 2016 Topps Match Attax dominated the secondary UK card trading market occupying two out of the top three spots on the stickerpoints.com 'most popular soccer collection' list.

 In January 2023, Topps released both physical and digital trading cards for their latest partner the 24 Hours of Le Mans Motorsport event.
 The release is set for February 2023 and will feature art work from original race posters from 1923 to current day.